FOyelude/Massachusetts-General-Hospital-KPI-Dashboard/README.md

   - Despite this, Medicare covered over 11,000 encounters and 20,000 procedures, with total claimed costs exceeding $19 million, highlighting its significant financial contribution to patient care and its importance in the healthcare system.

 By leveraging Power BI for data visualization and analysis, I delivered a comprehensive KPI report that provided the executive team at Massachusetts General Hospital with actionable insights, aiding them in making informed decisions to improve hospital operations and patient care.

+- **RECOMMENDATIONS**

+   - Implement targeted follow-up and discharge programs for seniors and Native populations to reduce readmissions by enhancing post-discharge care.
+   - Continue improving hospital efficiency to maintain or reduce stay durations, particularly for non-ICU cases.
+   - Focus on refining care protocols for high-risk procedures and invest in research to improve outcomes for critically ill patients.
+   - Explore cost-control measures such as optimizing resource allocation, reducing unnecessary tests, and improving procurement efficiency to manage rising healthcare costs.
+   - Continue patient safety initiatives and focus on improving protocols for high-mortality procedures to sustain the downward trend in mortality rates.
+   - Work with insurers to expand coverage for essential procedures like ICU admissions and appendectomies, reducing financial burdens on patients.
+   - Review and refine clinical protocols for procedures with high readmission rates to minimize unnecessary repeat visits.
+   - Ensure continuous collaboration with Medicaid and Medicare to maintain coverage levels and financial support, especially for critical and high-cost care.

 [Click Link for full report](https://app.powerbi.com/groups/me/reports/cf5bba41-1a59-4452-9094-3e8577aa9c61/9bb7dcc2dd4123a8a7db?experience=power-bi)